StanChart rules out share issue after plunge in profits

 Chairman John Peace will also step down amid disquiet at management's failure to deal quickly with concerns about strategy and rising bad loans.

-After a one-third rise in losses from bad loans last year to $2.1 billion (1.4 billion pounds), mainly due to problems in China, India and among commodities firms, the bank admitted: "With hindsight, there were clients and situations we should have avoided."
+After a one-third rise in losses from bad loans last year to $2.1 billion, mainly due to problems in China, India and among commodities firms, the bank admitted: "With hindsight, there were clients and situations we should have avoided."

 That dragged down underlying pretax profit last year to $5.2 billion, the second successive annual fall after a decade-long run of record profits came to a screeching halt in 2013 as Asia's credit binge turned sour.